rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 		eventually, the deployment will fail as well.
 	10. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

-The package takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
-You may analyze the corresponding
-[build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.

-A flickering yellow dot against the name of the package indicates that the **Build Status** is **New**, while a green dot indicates that the **Build Status** is **Complete**.

-Additionally, when the **Deploy package** button is automatically enabled, it indicates that the _Docker publisher subscriber_ package has been successfully built and can be deployed.

 ## Deploying the package
 To deploy a package using the [console](https://console.rapyuta.io),